bugsnag/bugsnag-react-native/examples/plain/README.md

 This app provides working examples of how to deobfuscate stacktraces for JS, Android, and iOS.
 For further information, please consult [our React Native documentation](https://docs.bugsnag.com/platforms/react-native/showing-full-stacktraces/).

+### JavaScript

+You will need to upload source maps to Bugsnag in order to deobfuscate JavaScript stack traces.
+Example scripts for achieving this on Android/iOS in both debug and release builds can be found [here](scripts).

+Please note that if you use Code Push, you should specify `codeBundleId` in your JS configuration, and use that as the value of `app-version` instead.
+See [the docs](https://docs.bugsnag.com/platforms/react-native/showing-full-stacktraces) for further detail.

 ### Android

 The [Bugsnag Gradle Plugin](https://docs.bugsnag.com/build-integrations/gradle/) will automatically upload all the necessary mapping files when `react-native run-android --variant=release` is invoked.